After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a ...

 The Red Wings experienced a slight improvement in the 2020-21 season, finishing the year with a 19-27-10 record for a 7th place finish above the Columbus Blue Jackets.
 While they weren’t the worst defensively, the Red Wings finished the campaign with the worst offensive record, averaging a measly 2.16 goals per game and were kept to a goal or less on 22 occasions.

 If you are a fan of the Detroit Red Wings, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Detroit Red Wings have the star power to make it all the way to the playoffs and finals in 2021?
+Do the Detroit Red Wings have the star power to make it all the way to the playoffs and win the Stanley Cup in 2022?

 Following their 48 point, 19 win, 27 loss, 10 overtime loss 2020-21 season, the Detroit Red Wings finished second last in the Central Division and 27th in the NHL overall.
 After the calamitous campaign that was 2019-20, the Red Wings at least managed to improve, claiming 9 additional points from 15 less games.